 Step 2: Upload or Import Video

-Once you click the “Get Started” button, you’ll see an option to either upload your video, import from a URL, or start with a blank canvas.
-To crop a video, upload or import the video that you want to crop.
-Alternatively, creators can import videos directly from YouTube, Instagram, and other websites — just paste the video’s URL.
+Once you click the “Start Editing” button, you’ll see an option to either upload your video from your device, paste a video URL, or start with a blank canvas.
+You can also import a video from your Google Drive.
+Choose the option that works best for you to begin uploading the video that you want to crop.
+Alternatively, creators can import videos directly from YouTube, Instagram, and other websites.

 Step 3: Crop

 Use the sliders on the corners to adjust the area to crop out and the area you want to include.
-You an also use the preset buttons below the video’s timeline to adjust the crop area to a common aspect ratio like 1:1 for an Instagram post.
+You can also use the preset options below the video’s timeline to adjust the crop area to a common aspect ratio like 1:1 for an Instagram post.

 Watch the video preview to make sure your cropped video looks good from beginning to end.
 Then, click “Done Cropping” to return to the Studio.

 Now, your cropped video appears on top of the video canvas.
-To remove the white background, click “Resize” from the main menu and “Remove extra padding.”
+To remove the white background on a computer click "remove padding on the right side of the Studio.
 The video will shrink down to the cropped layer.
+If you're on a mobile device, tap the background, then tap, "Edit Selected Layer."
+From here, tap "Remove Padding" and your background will be the perfect size.

 Step 4: Publish